 On no less than five different occasions had F-15s and F-16s been scrambled on his instructions to shoot down commercial airliners thought to be transporting Yasser Arafat.
 Only internal sabotage by his military officials, galled by the order and fearing war crime charges against Israel, ensured the missions failed.

 By the way, when you pray for luck, pray for the the Yasser Arafat-type of luck.
-Given how badly Ariel Sharon had it in for him, that he died of natural causes is nothing short of a miracle.
-His mother was not sleeping in heaven.
+Given how badly Ariel Sharon had it in for the man, that Mr Arafat died of natural causes is nothing short of a miracle.
+As we like to say around here, his mother wasn’t dozing in heaven.

 I have always loved spooks stories.
-So I went out and bought the book.
+So after watching Christiane interview Bergman, I went out and bought the book.

 Two words: don’t be an existential threat to Israel.